 Baltic Sea Parliamentary Conference (BSPC)

-Each member Parliament is allocated four to five seats in the conference.
-The delegation of the German Bundestag is headed in the 19th electoral term by Johannes Schraps (Social Democrat).
-The German states of Schleswig-Holstein, Mecklenburg-Vorpommern, Hamburg and Bremen also send delegations to the BSPC.
+The delegation of the German Bundestag consists of 5 members and is headed in the 20th electoral term by Johannes Schraps (Social Democrat).
+The German state parliaments of Schleswig-Holstein, Mecklenburg-Vorpommern, Hamburg and Bremen also send delegations to the BSPC.